knownasilya/paratrooper/README.md

 #### -i &lt;sshKeyFile&gt;

-Pass through the `ssh -i` option for working with certain servers where you don't have a username, but a key file instead.
+Pass through the `ssh -i` option for working with certain servers where you don't have a password, but a key file instead.
 This option is available for `deploy` and `remove` commands.

 ## Example